ClariceBoldDev/M1-JavelinPolishers/README.md

 To deploy my site I used Github Pages.
 Below are the steps you need to deploy them are:

 1. Navigate to the Github repository:[Github Repository](https://github.com/ClariceBoldon/Milestone1-JavelinPolishers)
-2. Navigate to the settings tab.
+1. Navigate to the settings tab.
-3. On the left hand menu, select pages.
+1. On the left hand menu, select pages.
-4. From the Source menu select Branch main
+1. From the Source menu select Branch main
-5. From branch select main.
+1. From branch select main.
-6. Live link will be shown when published correctly.
+1. Live link will be shown when published correctly.

-The live site link is:[Javelin Polishers Live Website:] (<https://clariceboldon.github.io/Milestone1-JavelinPolishers/>)
+The live site link is:[Javelin Polishers Live Website:](https://clariceboldon.github.io/Milestone1-JavelinPolishers/)

 ## Credits

 Firstly I'd love to give a big shout out and thank you to my fellow students, particularly my cohort who have been a great support and help over the weeks.

 I would like to thank my mentor for being approachable, helpful and on the ball!
+For helping me belive in myself and giving me the confidence I needed.

 I would like to thank my cohort facilitator for keeping my interest and helping the team grow, those weekly planners made a world of difference in the first few weeks!